vectara/vectara-docs/www/docs/learn/semantic-search/overview.md

 The team behind <Config v="names.product"/> has built LLMs that work across a wide variety of languages and verticals.
 When you index data into <Config v="names.product"/>
-or perform a search, the text is converted to one or more vectors via a LLM and then used to answer questions that your users have.
+or perform a search, also known as retrieval, the text is converted to one or more vectors via a LLM and then used to answer questions that your users have.

 ## Zero-shot models